wp-plugins/listly/readme.txt

 == Description ==

 Integrate numbered lists on Wordpress & beyond.
 Listly lets your audience actively contribute to your blog posts, while you retain control.
 No list is ever complete.
-With Listly your audience helps keep your content current, while connecting with those who share their passions.
+With Listly your audience helps keep your content current, while connecting with those who share a common passion.

 **Get more from your numbered list posts with Listly.**

 Nobody questions if list posts work, we just believe there's a better way.
 We think social lists win.
 A collaborative list platform for lists will always outperform static HTML lists because your content can evolve over time and become distributed across the web.

-Benefits of Authoring / Moderating / Administering List Posts with/via Listly:
+**Benefits of Authoring / Moderating / Administering List Posts with/via Listly:**

 1. Add/edit lists directly via blog posts/pages or Listly (inc assisted finding or uploading of custom images)
 2. Let your list posts evolve over time by accepting contributions from your readers (great for SEO)